sharekey/meteor-vite/.changeset/thin-windows-leave.md

 "meteor-vite": major
 ---

-Upgrade to Vite v6
+⚡ Added lightning fast server-side HMR through Vite's new Environments API.

-## ⚡  Added lightning fast server-side HMR through Vite's new Environments API.
+##### Upgrade to Vite v6
 - Vite can now take over the entire build process for the your Meteor server code.
 This is an improved iteration of the `serverEntry` option introduced in [`jorgenvatle:vite-bundler@2.1.0`](https://github.com/JorgenVatle/meteor-vite/releases/tag/vite-bundler%402.1.2)
     - It does not require any intermediary pre-bundling step and is done at runtime.
     -  Changes you make to server code benefit from the same near-instant HMR that you get on the client.